 And to assume Toyota and Ford just finished their collaboration to make hybrid vehicles with each other.

-On one hand, those are undoubtedly really impressive stats, yet there’s a flip side, anche.
-Hybrids still aren’t a factor for most American new car purchasers, e, since 2012, just concerning 3.3 percent of brand-new autos sold in the United States were hybrids, of which California sales would clearly stand for an extraordinarily huge portion.
+On one hand, those are undoubtedly really impressive stats, yet there’s a flip side, also.
+Hybrids still aren’t a factor for most American new car purchasers, and, since 2012, just concerning 3.3 percent of brand-new autos sold in the United States were hybrids, of which California sales would clearly stand for an extraordinarily huge portion.
 So while Toyota might be planning to take upstart Ford to the gas-electric woodshed, it’s clear bigger battles stay while driving to hybrid acceptance.